-March 31, 2022 December 31, 2021
+June 30, 2022 December 31, 2021

-Accrued charitable contributions 5,868 \$ 7,164
+Accrued charitable contributions \$ 5,343 \$ 7,164

-Accrued compensation 2,282 1,522
+Accrued compensation 1,698 1,522

-Sales tax payable 1,088 1,208
+Sales tax payable 1,330 1,208

-Accrued professional and program fees 1,494 2,163
+Accrued professional fees 729 2,163

-Other 877 988
+Accrued banking and program fees 1,678 988

-Total \$ 11,609 \$ 13,045
+Total \$ 10,778 \$ 13,045

 Accrued charitable contributions include amounts the Company has pledged related to charitable meal donations.
 The Company uses a portion of tips received to make a charitable cash donation to third parties who use the funds to provide meals to those in need.
-For the three month periods ended March 31, 2022 and 2021, the Company pledged approximately \$1.0 million (unaudited) and \$1.2 million (unaudited) related to charitable donations, respectively.
-These costs are expensed as incurred and are presented within other general and administrative expenses in the condensed consolidated statements of operations.
+For the three and six months ended June 30, 2022, the Company pledged approximately \$1.0 million related to charitable donations, respectively.
+For the three and six months ended June 30, 2021, the Company pledged approximately \$1.2 million and \$2.4 million related to charitable donations, respectively.
+For the three costs are expensed as incurred and are presented within other general and administrative expenses in the condensed consolidated statements of operations.

 Accrued compensation includes accrued bonuses and one half of the portion of employer Social Security payroll taxes deferred under the CARES Act.
-Other accrued expenses include accrued professional fees, legal fees, and accrued banking and program fees.

-Note 8 Line of Credit
+Note 11 Line of Credit

-In November 2017, the Company entered into a line of credit agreement with UBS (the "UBS Agreement").
+In November 2017, the Company entered into a line of credit agreement with UBS (the "UBS Agreement") which was terminated in March 2021.
 Issuance costs related to this transaction were not significant.
-There is no stated maturity date, there are no financial covenants and the amount of line of credit is solely dependent upon the total amount of assets the Company holds with UBS at any given point.
-During 2021, the Company repaid \$3.9 million and the UBS Agreement was terminated in March 2021.
+There was no stated maturity date, there were no financial covenants and the amount of the line of credit was solely dependent upon the total amount of assets the Company holds with UBS at any given point.
+Upon termination, the Company repaid \$3.9 million.

-Note 9 Convertible Note Payable
+Note 12 Convertible Note Payable

-On March 21, 2022, the Company entered into a Convertible Note Purchase Agreement ("Purchase Agreement") with FTX Ventures Ltd., (the "Purchaser") owner of FTX US ("FTX"), providing for the purchase and sale of a Convertible Note in the initial principal amount of \$100.0 million (the "Note").
+On March 21, 2022, the Company entered into a Convertible Note Purchase Agreement ("Purchase Agreement") with FTX Ventures Ltd., (the "Purchaser") owner of FTX US ("FTX"), providing for the purchase and sale of a convertible note in the initial principal amount of \$100.0 million (the "Note").
 The Note bears interest at a rate of 3.00% per year (compounded semiannually), payable semi-annually in arrears on June 30th and December 31st of each year.
 Interest may be paid in-kind or in cash, at the Company's option.
 Forty-eight months (the "Maturity Date") after the date of the initial issuance of the Note (the "Issuance Date"), the Company will pay the Purchaser the sum of (i) the outstanding principal amount of the Note, plus (ii) all accrued but unpaid interest thereon, plus (iii) all expenses incurred by the Purchaser (the "Redemption Price").
-Payment of the Redemption Price on the Maturity Date will constitute a redemption of the Note in whole.
+Payment of the Redemption Price on the Maturity Date will constitute a redemption of the Note.